DTeam-Top/mcp-oauth/README.md

 # OAuth 2.1 MCP Server as a Next.js app on Vercel

+Note: it was forked from: <https://github.com/run-llama/mcp-nextjs> with the following changes:

+- prisma replaced with drizzle ORM
+- next-auth replaced with better-auth

 This is a Next.js-based application that provides an MCP (Model Context Protocol) server with OAuth 2.1 authentication support.
 It is intended as a model for building your own MCP server in a Next.js context.
 It uses the [@vercel/mcp-adapter](https://github.com/vercel/mcp-adapter) to handle the MCP protocol, in order to support both SSE and Streamable HTTP transports.

 In addition to being an OAuth server, it also requires the user authenticate.
 This is currently configured to use Google as a provider, but you could authenticate users however you want (X, GitHub, your own user/password database etc.) without breaking the OAuth flow.